CloudLabsAI-Azure/Microsoft-AVD-Digital-STU/Demo02.md

 >**More Information:**
 >This validates that the Azure Portal can only be accessed when the connection is initiated from the designated DSVM.
+>Next, lets check the Azure deployments to understand the architecture of this Lab setup.